Reloaded-Project/Reloaded-III/docs/Mods/Essentials/Virtual-FileSystem/Programmer-Usage.md

     These APIs allow you to inject virtual files into search results, such that they appear alongside real files when game folders are being searched.

-- `RegisterVirtualFile(string filePath, VirtualFileMetadata metadata)`: Registers a new virtual file at `filePath` with the provided metadata.
+- `VirtualFileHandle RegisterVirtualFile(string filePath, VirtualFileMetadata metadata)`: Registers a new virtual file at `filePath` with the provided metadata.
 This allows the virtual file to be seen during file searches.
+  Returns a handle to the virtual file.

-- `UnregisterVirtualFile(string filePath)`: Unregisters a previously registered virtual file at `filePath`.
+- `void UnregisterVirtualFile(VirtualFileHandle handle)`: Unregisters the virtual file associated with the given `handle`.

 The `VirtualFileMetadata` structure should look something like: